 Tutorial: Get started creating your first ML experiment with the Python SDK

 In this tutorial, you complete the end-to-end steps to get started with the Azure Machine Learning Python SDK running in Jupyter notebooks.
 This tutorial is part one of a two-part tutorial series, and covers Python environment setup and configuration, as well as creating a workspace to manage your experiments and machine learning models.
-Part two builds on this to train multiple machine learning models and introduce the model management process using both the Azure portal and the SDK.
+Part two builds on this to train multiple machine learning models and introduce the model management process using both Azure Machine Learning studio and the SDK.

 In this tutorial, you: